 My husband and I both work for ourselves so if we don’t work, we don’t earn!

 I really enjoyed her two-part series on The 10 Best Money Tips for Mompreneurs so be sure to check that out!

 16. Believe in a Budget

 Kristen’s journey from blogging on the side to now having a legit online business is inspiring.

+Believe in a Budget has awesome tips for freelancers, work at home moms and bloggers.
 I love her post on streamlining the blogging process since I have several blogs I manage and write for as well as clients I write for and if I can shave off time I will!